 Required Minnesota Auto Insurance Coverage

-Minnesota requires the following minimum coverages on your auto insurance:
+Minnesota requires the following minimum coverages on your car insurance:

 The next phase is the provisional license, for which the minimum age is 16.
 Drivers must meet the following requirements to qualify:

 - Have held the learner's permit for at least six months with no moving or alcohol/controlled-substance violations

 - Have completed 30 hours of supervised driving (at least 10 hours at night)

 - Have passed the classroom and behind-the-wheel components of driver education

 - Have passed a road skills test

 Provisional license holders may not drive between midnight and 5:00 AM for the first six months unless accompanied by a licensed driver 25 or older.
 In addition, only one passenger under 20 years of age is permitted unless accompanied by a parent or guardian.
 After the first six months of holding a provisional license, no more than 3 passengers under 20 are permitted.
 This rule does not apply to immediate family members.